 to include a the villages' standard of design that

-0 -

 Design / Place- regeneration. acknowledges all of these

 making Vision Commitment to

 Statement in the future detailed

 LDP - for Villages Regeneration

 tier.
 Framework and / or

 Supplementary

 Planning guidance.

 Small Settlements Continue current Strategic leadership Be aware of the context,

-'market-led' and intervention. character and setting of
+Sman Sectionients 'market-led' and intervention. character and setting of

 development.
 Incorporate a strong our small settlements

 LDP Commitment Vision in the LDP for and encourage a good

 to include a the settlements' standard of design that

 Design / Place- regeneration. acknowledges all of these

-making Vision Commitment to
+making Vision Commitment to admire wiedges an or these

 Statement in the future detailed

 LDP - for this tier.
 Regeneration

-U U

 Framework and / or

 Supplementary

 Planning guidance.

+33

 Open Countryside N/A Good design standards,

-. , • as set out in 'Building on
+as set out in 'Building on

 Tradition'